In the U.S., suicide has been on the rise for nearly two decades

 Along with the training that providers need, the health care system needs to have processes in place that ensure adherence and commitment to a suicide clinical workflow and best practices in treatment and care.
 Recalling and documenting the conversations that happen between clinicians and patients is a critical part of ensuring that care practices are occurring but this level of documentation can be challenging.

 Health care systems that commit and adhere to systemwide suicide prevention practices have seen strong results.
-A study evaluating the effects of clinical suicidology training on changing practitioner attitudes and behaviors found the following the following effects six months after training:
+A study evaluating the effects of clinical suicidology training on changing practitioner attitudes and behaviors found the following effects six months after training:

 • Fewer patient readmissions for suicide behaviors